Cash Back or Low Interest Calculator

 Low Interest Financing

-Excellent credit scores are usually mandatory to qualify for extremely low or even zero percent financing.
+Excellent credit scores are usually mandatory to qualify for extremely low or even 0% interest financing.
 Be sure to find out whether low interest financing is even an available option before considering.
-As with many of our personal finance calculators, we highly recommend taking steps towards achieving desirable credit scores to qualify for the best financing options, whether it's for a potential credit card application, new mortgage loan, or in this case, financing for a car purchase.

 Low introductory rates are very possible for car buyers with great credit history, but the truth is that many times, vehicle rebates can be just as good.
 Use the calculator for help.
 Generally, it comes down to whether the rebate amounts are higher than the total interest saved from the low introductory rate.
 A good way to make low interest financing much more favorable is to pay off large portions of the loan during the 0% or low rate period so payments will not be as high when the normalized rate kick in.